i4Ds/awesome-helio/README.md

 ### SDO

+Before working with SDO data make sure to checkout the [Guide to SDO Data Analysis](https://www.lmsal.com/sdodocs/doc/dcur/SDOD0060.zip/zip/entry/index.html), which contains a set of instructions on how to browse, find, download, and analyze SDO data.

 - [Curated Image Parameter Dataset](http://dmlab.cs.gsu.edu/dmlabapi/isd_docs.html) - Massive image parameter dataset extracted from the Solar Dynamics Observatory (SDO) mission’s AIA instrument, for the period of January 2011 through the current date, with the cadence of six minutes, for nine wavelength channels.
 - [JSOC](http://jsoc.stanford.edu/) - Data products from the Solar Dynamics Observatory, as well as certain other missions and instruments, are available from the JSOC database.
 - [LSDO](https://dataverse.harvard.edu/dataverse/lsdo) - A Large-scale Solar Dynamics Observatory image dataset for computer vision applications Dataverse.